 It may appear counter-intuitive and confusing at first but we will gradually explain the concepts in relevant articles under the Antenna section of our website.
 However, we must also bear in mind that there are a few types of antennas that are not essentially dipoles. for instance, a magnetic-loop antenna or several types of traveling-wave antennas, etc. Since these antennas are less commonly used, we will cover them separately under the sub-section on Miscellaneous Antennas.

-The performance of any antenna, especially for a HF ground station, is typically influenced by several factors which include its basic design, structural material used to build the antenna, the placement of the antenna with respect to the surrounding environment, the topography of the terrain, proximity to ground, the ground quality which include the soil dielectric constant and conductivity, antenna orientation (vertical, horizontal, oblique, etc.) with respect to ground, etc. Many of these factors are also equally applicable to terrestrial VHF/UHF communication antennas.
+The performance of any antenna, especially for an HF ground station, is typically influenced by several factors which include its basic design, structural material used to build the antenna, the placement of the antenna with respect to the surrounding environment, the topography of the terrain, proximity to the ground, the ground quality which includes the soil dielectric constant and conductivity, antenna orientation (vertical, horizontal, oblique, etc.) with respect to ground, etc. Many of these factors are also equally applicable to terrestrial VHF/UHF communication antennas.

 All antennas have some important key attributes which we will try to examine briefly over here.
 These major attributes including several others will be covered under various dedicated articles on the subjects.

 Antenna gain is not an absolute quantity.
 It is an attribute that is measured relative to another reference antenna.
 It signifies the relative enhancement in the performance of the antenna in comparison to the standard reference antenna, both while transmitting (TX) and receiving (RX).
 The gain of a transmitting antenna is characterized by its Power gain, whereas, the receiving antenna gain is termed as Directivity gain.
 However, one must remember that the power gain of a TX antenna does not imply that the total power fed to the antenna by the transmitter would increase or get multiplied in any way while transmitting.